 “In my dream world, we would put a Band Aid on the patient, and inside it would be a sensor that had proxies for vital signs—those are out there now; they’re just really pricey still,” Langham said.

-However, the industry is getting closer to Langham’s dream with prices dropping for these wearable devices as more utilize them for proactive care to get ahead of a problem and possibly prevent a costly hospital readmission.
+However, the industry is getting closer to Langham’s dream with prices dropping for these wearable devices.
+As more companies utilize them for proactive care, together we can get ahead of a problem.
+And we can possibly prevent a costly hospital readmission.